inkstitch/inkstitch/collections/_fonts/en/emilio_20.md

 It may be scaled  up to 120% (approx. 120 mm, 5 inches) or scaled down to 90% (approx.en 90 mm, 3.5 inches).

-## Color sorting for Emilio 20 Tricolore
+## Color sorting
 If you embroider several letters, you may wish to color sort.
 It is possible, providing the sorting respects the relative order inside each letter.
-[Voici comment faire](https://inkstitch.org/fr/docs/lettering/#tri-des-couleurs)
+[This is a way to do it](https://inkstitch.org/en/docs/lettering/#color-sorting)

 ## In real life